Magensa/magensa-bluetooth/README.md

 Playground and Additional Information
 ============
 Please visit our [Playground](https://btplayground.magensa.dev) for an interactive demo.
-- The Playground also offers [detailed compatibility](https://btplayground.magensa.dev/compatibility-info) and first time pairing instructions for all compatible browsers and operating systems.
+- The Playground also offers [detailed compatibility](https://btplayground.magensa.dev/compatibility-info) information, as well as first time pairing instructions for all compatible browsers and operating systems.
 <br />

 ### Debug Event